 The main objective of the event was to enhance the understanding of deliberative democracy and the use of its methods to strengthen the civic and democratic participation of young people in EU countries.
 It was designed for civil society organizations, researchers in democratic studies, practitioners, young people, youth associations and representatives, teachers and youth workers, policymakers, and public authorities representatives.

-The three-day event gathered a total of 126 unique participants from at least 14 countries, including 12 European countries (Italy, France, Spain, Belgium, Hungary, Croatia, the Netherlands, Denmark, Norway, Germany, Sweden and the United Kingdom), Kazakhstan, and Canada.
+The three-day event gathered a total of 126 unique participants from at least 14 countries, including 11 EU Member States (Italy, France, Spain, Belgium, Hungary, Croatia, the Netherlands, Denmark, Norway, Germany, and Sweden), the United Kingdom, Kazakhstan, and Canada.

 The event featured a total of 42 speakers and facilitators who shared their insights and expertise on various topics related to deliberative democracy.
 The participants had the opportunity to attend seven panels, roundtables and conferences with several keynote speeches and presentations, five testimonies, and six interactive workshops.
 The Deliberative Democracy Days event provided a great opportunity for participants to learn from experts in the field, engage in constructive dialogue on important issues related to democracy, exchange knowledge and experiences, and network with attendees coming from different parts of the world.
 The diversity of speakers and participants ensured the richness and variety of the discussions, presenting a wide range of perspectives relevant to local and regional realities in the field of deliberative democracy and citizen deliberation.